 When it comes to eye make up there is so much to think about.
-Some people think your make up should compliment your skin along with the clothes your wearing, this is absolutely correct however there is a little more to it if you're wanting to look and feel your best.
+Some people think your make up should compliment your skin along with the clothes your wearing, this is absolutely correct however there is a little more to it if you’re wanting to look and feel your best.
+Reads on for our Eye Makeup Tips!

 Eye colour, hair colour and even the shade of your eye brows all play a part in creating your perfect colour pallet.
 There are so many products on the market today that all give different textures, looks and are all suited to different people and different occasions.
 Here at look fabulous well give you advice to help you find the perfect colours and products for you along with some handy tips on how to enhance what you’ve got.